Elizabeth Langhorne Lewis: Suffrage activity

 Lewis was the founder and president of the Lynchburg Equal Suffrage League.
-The group, founded in October 1910, created petitions in support of women's suffrage addressed to the Virginia General Assembly and gave presentations to local groups.
-The group also published the Lynchburg Woman's Suffrage News in April 1917, printing 5,000 copies.
+The group, founded in October 1910, created petitions in support of women’s suffrage addressed to the Virginia General Assembly and gave presentations to local organizations.
+The group also published the Lynchburg Woman's Suffrage News, which debuted in April 1917 and printed 5,000 copies.

-In December 1911, Lewis was elected vice-president of the Lynchburg Equal Suffrage League and served in that role until the league dissolved after the passage of the 19th amendment.
+In December 1911, Lewis was elected vice-president of the Lynchburg Equal Suffrage League and served in that role until the League dissolved after the passage of the 19th amendment.

-In March, 1913, Lewis helped to carry Virginia's banner in the Woman Suffrage Procession in Washington, DC, the first large organized march on Washington for political purposes.
+In March 1913, Lewis helped to carry Virginia's banner in the Woman Suffrage Procession in Washington, DC, the first large organized march on Washington for political purposes.
 In October 1913, the annual meeting of the Equal Suffrage League of Virginia was organized by the Lynchburg Equal Suffrage League.

 Lewis wrote an article for Virginia Suffrage News, published in November 1914.
 In it, she wrote "that the woman's qualification for citizenship is as valid as the man's—that her identity of interest, her intelligence, her morality, her patriotism and her proven efficiency" entitled women to all the rights and responsibilities of citizenship for which "equal suffrage is an indispensable element."

 Lewis presented numerous speeches about suffrage in Southern Virginia in 1915 and 1916, organizing a number of suffrage leagues in the cities where she spoke.
-During this time, the league was undergoing rapid growth.
-In 1914, the Equal Suffrage League of Virginia had 45 local chapters.
-In 1916, there were 115 chapters.
-In 1915, she represented Lila Valentine at a national suffrage convention.
+In 1915, she even represented Lila Valentine at a national suffrage convention.
+During these years, the League underwent rapid growth.
+In 1914, the Equal Suffrage League of Virginia had only 45 local chapters; in 1916, it had grown to 115 chapters.

 In 1916, Lewis and her daughter Elizabeth Otey helped to persuade the Virginia Republican Party state convention to endorse women's suffrage.
-On 2 October 1916, she debated Congressman Henry DeLaWarr Flood in Appomatox County.
+On October 2, 1916, she debated Congressman Henry DeLaWarr Flood in Appomattox County.
 Flood was against extending the vote to women and was an influential voice within the Virginia Democratic Party.
 After Virginia declined to pass a state-level suffrage amendment in 1916, Lewis focused on lobbying Virginia's congressional delegation in support of a federal constitutional amendment, known as the Susan B. Anthony amendment.
 She picketed the White House in 1917, accompanied by her daughter Elizabeth Otey.
 The group's banner read "Kaiser Wilson, have you forgotten your sympathy with the poor Germans because they were not self-governed?
 20,000,000 American women are not self-governed.
 Take the beam out of your own eye."
 It was snatched away as the march began.

-In the spring of 1918, her cousin Lila Valentine, the president of the Equal Suffrage League of Virginia had a serious operation.
-Lewis took over the running of the league.
+In the spring of 1918, Lewis' cousin Lila Valentine, the president of the Equal Suffrage League of Virginia, had undergone a serious operation.
+Lewis took over the running of the League in Valentine's place.